j4k/j4k.github.io/_posts/2015-05-18-url-validation-php-regex.markdown

 ### Working with Regex

 Working with regex is all about recognising what the symbols mean.
 To help you figure out what a regular expression is doing, you should copy it into something like [regex101](http://regex101.com) or [regexr](http://regexr.com), which will give you a break down of what the various parts of the regular expression denote.
-For people trying to penetrate regular expressions, there is an excellent primer on Laracasts, thats about 10 minutes long, and will really give you a jump start in the world of regular expressions For people trying to penetrate regular expressions, there is an excellent primer on [Laracasts](http://laracasts.com), thats about 10 minutes long, and will really give you a jump start in the world of regular expressions.
+For people trying to penetrate regular expressions, there is an excellent primer on Laracasts, thats about 10 minutes long, and will really give you a jump start in the world of regular expressions.

 If you have any questions or need a hand, tweet me [@jackw411](http://twitter.com/jackw411), I'm happy to help!